 From here you can connect to news on facebook, follow the sculpting process on instagram or read short stories and poetry supplementing the visual art on my blog.
 There are slideshow portfolios in each category above and of course a current overview of my endeavors here on the home page.
 I am reachable at email@example.com and appreciate questions and inquiries.

 In the years after graduating from the Design program in 2005, there was much rigorous investigation into certain fields of society and culture; namely: Japanese history and philosophy, history of their writing system, Japanese arts and the influence of Zen, martial arts and human physiology, roles of graphic design in the current world, the english language and its evolution, and the human brain.
-This led me to Japan where I practiced Shorinji Kempo, a martial art for self-defence and building positive community, for 5 years.
+This led me to Japan for 5 years where I practiced Shorinji Kempo, a martial art for self-defence and building positive community.
 While I was in Japan and immersed in the Japanese way of life, there was great learning for someone born and raised in Canada.
 Upon returning to Canada in 2010 there was an intensifying urge to pursue the inquiry into the human mind, human condition and the field of potentiality.
 As I started digging into the works and messages from a variety of masterminds I began uncovering beautiful truths that needed no verbal validation — experiential truths providing bits of clarity to immediate perception.

 The current dynamic state of the world with respect to human progression is extraordinarily important and profoundly interesting.
 We are participants in what could be a very intense and quaking era — where hugely impacting decisions need to be made and will be felt around the surface of the earth.
 Self-inquiry and the actual state of the world have great relevance to each other.
 As each individual drops selfish pursuits and falls in love with life totally, the wars will naturally end.
 We are not close to realizing such a world but the transformation of humanity has already begun.
 You can see such amazing changes already taking place in the works of the Isha Foundation with Sadhguru as the founder; and Bruce Lipton, a biologist who while working in the mainstream field, discovered that our beliefs could actually change our DNA!
 Because this idea had no immediate place, of course, in the mainstream industry, he ventured out fearlessly on his own and is now doing great work propagating his findings through the priceless technology we call the internet.